Inspired by generations of makers

 After working in the film industry for over a decade as an experimental/documentary filmmaker and video editor, Neudorf realized he needed a change and wanted to work more in the studio.
 With a design obsession and the desire to connect with his Mennonite background, Atelier Stōbben was launched in the fall of 2017.

 Neudorf’s collections often have titles in Low German, a nod to the language his father’s family spoke growing up in the Old Colony Mennonite communities in Chihuahua, Mexico.
-“Stobben” means “stump” in Low German, inspired by aspen stumps drying outside his parents’ house in southwestern Alberta.
-That turned into his first collection of stump lamps, and was the catalyst for launching his business.
+“Stobben” means “stump” in Low German, inspired by aspen stumps drying outside his parents’ house in southwestern Alberta, which turned into his first collection of stump lamps.

 For his new collection of circadian wall lamps, he’s working with circadian scientists and experts proficient in new technologies, and will be offering these lamps, plus a table-lamp version, on the market for Winter 2021.